charliewynn/charliewynn.github.io/_pages/about.markdown

 I'm in my mid-30s.
 Married.
 I work remotely as a software developer.

-I enjoy disc golf, rock climbing, philosophy, yoga, lock picking, tools and fixing things, personal finance, motorcycle-riding, reading, home improvement...
+I enjoy disc golf, backgammon, rock climbing, philosophy, tools and fixing things

 # What is on here?